 Text copied to clipboard!

-• Master's or Doctorate degree in Audiology (Au.D.) from an accredited program.
+• Master's or Doctoral degree in Audiology from an accredited program.

-• Ability to communicate effectively with children, families, and healthcare professionals.
+• Ability to work collaboratively with families and other healthcare providers.

 Potential interview questions